mayuelala/FollowYourClick/README.md

 <a href='https://follow-your-click.github.io/'><img src='https://img.shields.io/badge/Project-Page-Green'></a>  ![visitors](https://visitor-badge.laobi.icu/badge?page_id=mayuelala.FollowYourClick&left_color=green&right_color=red)  [![GitHub](https://img.shields.io/github/stars/mayuelala/FollowYourClick?style=social)](https://github.com/mayuelala/FollowYourClick)
 </div>

-# Note 😊
+# 📍 Note
-### We are cleaning the code and creating a demo.
+### 🕹 We are cleaning the code and creating a demo.
 We really want everybody to try it!
-### The code and checkpoints will be released in April!
+### 😊 The code and checkpoints will be released in April！
-### Thanks for your attention!
-If you think this work is great, please give us stars ⭐️⭐️⭐
+### 💗 Thanks for your attention!
+If you are interested in our work, please give us a star ⭐️⭐️⭐ to let us know.
+### 🚀 We will speed up the development!